Learn what labor percentage is and how to calculate it.

 Companies with several departments or locations should be aware that particular size, location and efficiency will create a difference in the wage percentages, which is why it is not unusual for the wage percentage to fluctuate a lot between companies within the same chain or franchise.

-How to optimize your labour rate.
+How to optimize your labor percentage.